caspel26/django-ninja-aio-crud/README.md

 ```

 ### Relations
-- You can also set ForeignKey and OneToOne relations into serialization(reverse relations are supported too).
+- You can also set ForeignKey, OneToOne and ManyToMany relations into serialization(reverse relations are supported too).
 Django ninja aio crud will serialize every of these relation automatically.

-> [!WARNING]
-> Only ForeignKey and OneToOne relations are supported for serialization, ManyToMany relations are not supported yet.

 - Define models: